canpacis/pacis-docs/src/app/docs/getting-started/conventions.md

 Importing the package this way lets you use its functions without prefixing them with the `html.` namespace and makes it easier to develop.

-Go's `staticcheck` linter will probably yell at you for doing this[^staticcheck].
+Go's `staticcheck` linter will probably [yell](https://staticcheck.dev/docs/checks/#ST1001) at you for doing this.
 Updating your `staticcheck.conf` file to include the package name will resolve the issue.
 The template repository comes with a configured file for you.

 ```conf
 dot_import_whitelist = ["github.com/canpacis/pacis/html"]